annedorko/mindfulqueer/_posts/2018-01-13-affirmations-for-success.md

 * I am meant to have everything I desire.
 * I am creating from right now.
 * I have, or can quickly get, all the knowledge I need to succeed.
-* Success and money come easily to me.
 * I am compelled to offer my service, which is a gift to the world.
 * I am building a successful company every day.
 * I am bringing value to the lives of others through my business.